ikelaiah/tzbundler/README.md

   <img src="assets/logo-v3.png" alt="tzbundler logo" style="max-height:256px;">
 </p>

+**Version: 1.0**

 A Python tool that parses IANA tzdata files and converts them into machine-readable formats (JSON and SQLite).
 Perfect for applications, research, or data analysis involving time zones.
+Includes Windows timezone mappings for cross-platform compatibility.

 Or you can simply use the pre-generated bundle from `tzdata/` folder or [the Releases page](https://github.com/ikelaiah/tzbundler/releases).